-It is a HUGE cigar, a 7 1/2 Inch by 56 RG behemoth with an unfinished foot.
+It is a huge cigar, a 7 1/2 x 56 behemoth with an unfinished foot.
 I don’t remember ever seeing an unfinished foot on a regular production Cuban cigar before, only on custom rolled and farm cigars.
 It is possibly the largest overall cigar I have smoked.
-(I have smoked the Hemingway Masterpiece which is 9″ x 52, but this cigar seems larger overall somehow.)

 Immediately after lighting, I was hit with a fairly large blast of pepper and spice, which receded after about ten puffs into the background.
-This was followed by a great creamy, sweetish earthy flavor (hay?), along with some coffee and just a tiny bit of chocolate.
+This was followed by a great creamy, sweetish earthy flavor, along with some coffee and just a tiny bit of chocolate.

-During the Second Third of the cigar, the pepper died down to almost nothing, still present, but just barely, and the cigar profile turned sweeter.
-The main flavor was a wonderful creamy vanilla bean flavor (almost like tasting vanilla Ice cream), with lesser notes of earth and hay carried over from the first third, and just a bit of cedar.
+During the second of the cigar, the pepper died down to almost nothing, still present, but just barely, and the cigar profile turned sweeter.
+The main flavor was a wonderful creamy vanilla bean flavor, almost like tasting vanilla Ice cream, with lesser notes of earth and hay carried over from the first third, and just a bit of cedar.

-- The smoke coming off of this cigar was almost oppressive, and it had a great peppery/spicy smell that was really quite wonderful.
+- The smoke coming off of this cigar was almost oppressive, and it had a great peppery and spicy smell that was really quite wonderful.

-- This is a HUGE cigar, and it took me 2 hours and 45 minutes to finish to the nub.
-Honestly, I almost gave up with about and inch to go (especially considering the increase in strength at that point) but I soldiered through…
+- This is a huge cigar, and it took me two hours and 45 minutes to finish to the nub.
+Honestly, I almost gave up with about and inch to go, especially considering the increase in strength at that point, but I soldiered through.

 - I was quite surprised at the lack of cedar flavor profile in the smoke, as almost every cigar I have tasted has varying degrees of it included.
 While I have smoked fresh farm cigars before, I was still expecting more cedar than I noticed.